sadorno1/sadorno1/README.md

 # Hi, I'm Samantha Adorno

 Junior at the University of Kansas (CS + Business).
-President of Women in Computing at KU, Undergraduate Research Assistant, and former Google Summer of Code contributor.
+SEO Tech Developer, Google Summer of Code contributor, Undergraduate Research Assistant, and President of Women in Computing at KU

-I’m interested in software engineering, fintech, and applied machine learning.
-I like building things that are technically solid and useful in the real world—from AI research to full-stack products and student-led initiatives.
+My main interests are in software engineering, fintech, and applied machine learning.
+I enjoy building projects that are technically deep and have real-world impact, ranging from AI research to full-stack development and student-led initiatives.

 ## Technologies & Tools
 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)